fu9ar/sql-ecology/03-sql-joins-aliases.md

 Alternatively, we can use the word `USING`, as a short-hand.
-In this case we are telling the manager that we want to combine `Demographics` with `MeasuresofBirthandDeath` and that the common column is `CHSI_County_Name`.
+In this case we are telling the manager that we want to combine `Demographics` with `MeasuresofBirthandDeath` and that the common column is `rowid`.

     SELECT *
+    FROM Demographics
-    FROM Demographics JOIN MeasuresofBirthandDeath
+    JOIN MeasuresofBirthandDeath
-    USING (CHSI_County_Name)
+    USING (rowid);

 We often won't want all of the fields from both tables, so anywhere we would have used a field name in a non-join query, we can use `table.colname`.

-For example, what if we wanted information on when individuals of each species were captured, but instead of their species ID we wanted their actual species names.

-    SELECT surveys.year, surveys.month, surveys.day, species.genus, species.species
+For example, what if we wanted to compare the poverty rate with the infant mortality rate?

+    SELECT Demographics.CHSI_County_Name, Demographics.Poverty, MeasuresOfBirthAndDeath.Infant_Mortality
+    FROM Demographics
-    FROM surveys JOIN species
+    JOIN MeasuresofBirthandDeath
-    ON surveys.species_id = species.species_id
+    ON Demographics.rowid = MeasuresofBirthAndDeath.rowid;

 > ### Challenge:
 >
 > Write a query that returns the genus, the species, and the weight